 After cross-compiling your project for Windows, you find that it crashes due to missing DLLs.
 I will show how to identify any required DLLs using objdump, and copy them to your build directory.

-lists the .DLLs which are required by the .EXE.
-Call it by passing the path
+things, it lists the .DLLs which are required by the .EXE.
+Call it by passing

 This will output a ton of content, so you’ll want to pass the result through grep and sed to get just the DLL names: